cedsvrn/Q-A-data-science/README.md

 Goal : recommend a product P to a user A

 - Collaborative filtering (CF) : Try to  find similar user to A and recommend what those users consumes.
-Issue : Cold start
+Cons : Cold start (need user-item interactions), algorithms not standards.
-- Content based (CB) :  Regroup products and recommend products close to P
+- Content based (CB) :  Regroup products and recommend products close to P.
+Pros : Classification problem.